dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

   }
 });

-function async(generator) {
+// Defines a helper function that will control our generator function async(generator) {
-  var iterator = generator();
+  // Creates an iterator through which we'll control the generator var iterator = generator();
-  function handle(iteratorResult) {
+  // Defines the function that will handle each value generated by the generator function handle(iteratorResult) {
-    if(iteratorResult.done) { return; }
+    // Stops when the generator has no more results if(iteratorResult.done) { return; }
     const iteratorValue = iteratorResult.value;
+    // If the generated value is a promise, register a success and a failure callback.
+    // This is the asynchronous part.
+If the promise succeeds, great, resume the generator and send in the promised value.
-    if(iteratorValue instanceof Promise) {
+    // If there’s an error, throw an exception to the generator. if(iteratorValue instanceof Promise) {
       iteratorValue.then(res => handle(iterator.next(res))
                     .catch(err => iterator.throw(err)));
     }
   }
-  try {
+  // Restarts the generator execution. try {
     handle(iterator.next());
   } catch (e) { iterator.throw(e); }
 }
 ```